Building Happy Relationships: Onboarding New Clients

 • Touch base to evaluate their ongoing needs.
 These meetings can be as frequent as needed.

 • Take notes.
 This helps you build trust with your clients and deepens your personal relationships.
-If a client says their child just graduated high school, bring it up a few months later and ask how college is going.
+Ask how college is going after a few months if a client indicates their child just graduated high school.

 business owner meeting with client to discuss onboarding process and solve problems in current business strategies